By Rajgopal Nidamboor, Ph.D.

 The idea of incorporating and teaching complementary and alternative medicine (CAM) in the conventional medical school curriculum has been a raging debate for too long.
 The argument is not so much as to whether or not conventional medical institutions are receptive enough to integrate evidence-based CAM knowledge in their own academic or clinical setting, or whether CAM should be a part at all.
 What is imperative is a balanced view, because the community at large expects medical professionals to be able to provide information and guidance about the quality and therapeutic use not just of conventional medicine but also complementary, integrative or functional medicine, which most patients use some time or other.

 CAM is a term used for different complementary and alternative medical practices and medicines.
-There is more than definitive therapeutic and scientific evidence for a number of them, albeit Skeptics often “sweep them off the ground” as being just placebo.
+There is more than definitive therapeutic and scientific evidence for a number of them, albeit skeptics often “sweep them off the ground” as being just the placebo effect (which itself can trigger genuine healing).
 The fact is that, any which way you look at it, a host of CAM modalities are derived from ancient sciences.
 Ayurveda, the Indian system of medicine, for instance, has a long history of successful traditional use.

 Many skeptics likewise consider homeopathy, a growing CAM approach, as pseudoscientific “mumbo-jumbo.”
 They argue that it shouldn’t be taught at the university level, or in CAM protocols in conventional medical school.